 Medical claims are one of the most frequent types of claims made in the UK, both against NHS and private practices.
-We have the experience and knowledge you need to make a successful claim for NHS misdiagnosis compensation or private, whether you have suffered wrongful diagnosis, incorrect diagnosis, delayed diagnosis, or misdiagnosis.
+We have the experience and knowledge you need to make a successful claim for misdiagnosis compensation, whether you have suffered wrongful diagnosis, incorrect diagnosis, delayed diagnosis, or misdiagnosis.

 Late or delayed diagnosis occurs when an illness is correctly identified but only when the initial symptoms have been ignored and it is in an advanced state.
 Late diagnosis happens more frequently than you may expect.
 For example, 40 per cent of patients who receive an emergency diagnosis of bowel cancer have what are termed “red flag” symptoms which were either ignored by GPs or dismissed as being something less serious than cancer.
 This dismissal can equate to medical negligence as nearly 90 per cent of bowel cancers can be treated successfully if identified early, while late diagnosis can mean complicated and invasive treatments that affect the quality of a patient’s life and reduce their expectancy of survival.

 Sometimes a healthcare professional can take all reasonable steps towards diagnosis and still make a mistake.
-A situation like this would not be considered clinical negligence misdiagnosis.
+A situation like this would not be considered clinical negligence.
 An incorrect diagnosis can occur for any number of reasons including:

 - A GP or specialist failing to investigate symptoms sufficiently.
 Doctors should look at all symptoms and potential illnesses, ruling them out until they find the likely cause.
 They should not try to fit symptoms to an illness.

 - Failing to take a patient’s medical history and family health background into account when investigating potential diagnosis.